francoismassart/eslint-plugin-tailwindcss/README.md

       attributes: ["class"],
       // The (absolute or relative) path pointing to you main Tailwind CSS v4 config file.
       // It must be a `.css` file (v4), not a `.js` file (v3)
-      // REQUIRED, default value may not help
+      // REQUIRED, as the default value may not work out-of-the-box
       cssConfigPath: "./styles/tailwind.css",
       // Functions/tagFunctions that will be parsed by the plugin.
       // Optional, default values: ["classnames", "classNames", "clsx", "ctl", "cva", "tv", "tw", "twMerge", "twJoin"]